The Corporate Tax Planning Law Review: Canada

 Taxes on goods and services

-Canada has a federal goods and services tax (GST) – a value added tax – levied at a rate of 5 per cent.
+Canada levies a federal goods and services tax (GST) – a value added tax – at a rate of 5 per cent.
 Although the GST is imposed widely, input tax credits are intended to ensure that intermediaries receive a credit for the GST they pay so that the GST is borne only by the final user in the supply chain.
 Most provinces have adopted a harmonised sales tax (HST) based on the GST, administered for those provinces (other than Quebec, which has its own tax administration) by the federal government.

 Of the non-participating provinces, Alberta does not impose a sales tax, and each of British Columbia, Manitoba and Saskatchewan levy and administer their own retail sales tax.